-- Endogenous enzymes: e.g. post-harvest senescence and spoilage of fruit and vegetables occurs through a number of enzymic mechanisms, including oxidation of phenolic substances in plant tissues by phenolase (leading to browning), sugar-starch conversion by amylases, postharvest demethylation of pectic substances in fruits and vegetables leading to softening tissues during ripening and firming of plant tissues during processing. - Chemical changes: deterioration in sensory quality by lipid oxidation, nonenzymic browning, breakdown of pigments such as chlorophyll, anthocyanins, carotenoids. - Nutritional changes: especially ascorbic acid breakdown. - Physical changes: dehydration, moisture absorption. - Biological changes: germination of seeds, sprouting. - Microbiological contamination: both the organisms themselves and toxic products lead to deterioration of quality, as well as posing safety problems.
+- Endogenous enzymes: Postharvest senescence and spoilage of fruit and vegetables occurs through a number of enzymic mechanisms, including oxidation of phenolic substances in plant tissues by phenolase (leading to browning); sugar-starch conversion by amylases; postharvest demethylation of pectic substances in fruits and vegetables leading to softening tissues during ripening and firming of plant tissues during processing. - Chemical changes: These include deterioration in sensory quality by lipid oxidation; non-enzymic browning; and breakdown of pigments such as chlorophyll, anthocyanins, and carotenoids. - Nutritional changes: Breakdown of ascorbic acid is an important example.

+- · Physical changes: These include dehydration and moisture absorption. - Biological changes: Examples are the germination of seeds and sprouting. - Microbiological contamination: Both the organisms themselves and their toxic products lead to deterioration of quality, as well as posing safety problems.